-Difference Between Fiberglass and Plaster Casts for Broken Bones:
+The Difference Between Fiberglass and Plaster Casts for Broken Bones:

-When a bone is broken, it needs to be supported so that it can heal properly, Orthopedic specialists Fiberglass and Plaster Casts for the leguse casts to protect and support the broken bones.
+When a bone breaks broken, it needs support so that it can heal properly, Orthopedic specialists use casts to protect and support the broken bones.
 A cast refers to a supportive bandage that is wrapped around the injured spot and the surrounding areas.
 Casts are available in different sizes and shapes, but the commonest types of cast materials are fiberglass and plaster.
-Although casts can be uncomfortable, they are effective and efficient in treating broken bones.
+Although patients report that casts feel uncomfortable, they will also report that they effectively and efficiently treat broken bones.

 Fiberglass